 ‘Snowy’, a poem about the experience of working as a storeman over two summers in Wollongong when I was still a teenager, was published in the ever-cool online magazine Snorkel (you can read it here).
 I’ve been a bit lax recently in sending stuff off to online mags but hope to rectify this in 2008.

 In other news, The Age today published my poem ‘Yer Morningness’, and in typical style, it is printed at about the size of a postage stamp.
 I don’t want to be too critical (after all, it’s great for a major metropolitan newspaper to feature poetry at all!) but could somebody please ask the layout designer to ditch the italics?
 Honestly, the poetry carries with it its own emphasis, and doesn’t need to be further emphasised by placing the whole fricking poem in italics.
-You can read an early version of the poem (in 13 point Georgia, without italics) here.
+Read an early version of the poem (without italics).

 In less whingeful news, I’ve also got poems coming out this year in a variety of publications.
 ‘Rain Loop’ will appear in Meanjin, ‘Kerry’ will grace the pages of Famous Reporter, ‘De Kraai en het Paard’ is coming out in Going Down Swinging, ‘Nieuw Holland’ will be published in Island and ‘imaginary cities: capa’ will be in the next issue of Southerly.
 As far as I can tell, this will be the sixth or seventh imaginary city to find a home.